 Create ambience in any room with these simple interior design tipsJanuary 3, 2020

-Defined in the dictionary as “the character and atmosphere of a place”, ambience is more than just a fleeting sense of peace.
+Defined in the dictionary as “the character and atmosphere of a place”, the ambience is more than just a fleeting sense of peace.
 When applied to interior design, it is a combination of colour, style, comfort and sensation that’s unique to you as a person.

-Too often, ambience is considered to be a general, one-size-fits-all concept – but that’s simply not the case.
-Here are several interior design tips to make your own for your personal definition of an ambient space.
+Too often, the ambience is considered to be a general, one-size-fits-all concept – but that’s simply not the case.
+Here are several interior design tips to make your own for your personal definition of ambient space.